• Skip to main content

 I have a recipe for vegan poke you can check out for a process to turn carrots into something that will closely resemble spicy salmon in appearance and texture.
 Once you've made the poached carrots, you can follow the rest of this recipe to turn it into vegan spicy "salmon."

-What can do with leftover nori?
+What can you do with leftover nori?

 📖 Recipe